Polestar 2 hatchback review

-"The Polestar 2 has a 300-mile range, 403bhp and an upmarket interior, making it the Tesla Model 3's strongest rival yet"
+"The Polestar 2 is available with plenty of range and performance, has one of the best infotainment systems in the business and feels solidly built, making it the Tesla Model 3's strongest rival yet"

 - Build quality